 - If there is traffic behind you, keep your course straight and predictable.
 If you are causing a traffic jam behind, you could pull into the side for a moment and let it pass you by.

-For further details on cycling safety please go to the Road Safety Authority's website http://www.rsa.ie/
+For further details on cycling safety please go to the Road Safety Authority website: http://www.rsa.ie/.

 There are many cycling clubs in Ireland which promote leisure cycling.
-If you are interested in joining a cycling club go to Cycling Ireland.
-Remember, cycling is a fun and inexpensive way to keep fit and it is an activity that all the family can enjoy together.
-Cycling is a form of sustainable transport - it causes little or no negative effect on the environment.
+If you are interested in joining a cycling club go to Cycling Ireland at: (www.cyclingireland.ie).
+Remember, cycling is a fun and inexpensive way to keep fit, and it is an activity that all the family can enjoy together.
+Cycling is a form of sustainable transport as it causes little or no negative effect on the environment.

-You can call the Mountain Rescue Service.
-Phone 999 or 112 and ask for Mountain Rescue.
-Mountain Rescue is a voluntary service and should only be contacted in a genuine emergency.
-If you need to send people to phone for help, make sure they can find their way and give details of the group's location and the nature of any injuries.
-Treat any injuries to the best of your ability and make the casualty as warm and comfortable as possible.
-NB: Ensure the other members of the group are also safe and comfortable as it may take a number of hours for help to arrive.
+Call the Mountain Rescue Service - (telephone 999 or 112 and ask for Mountain Rescue).
+Mountain Rescue is a voluntary service and should only be contacted in a genuine emergency!
+If you need to send people to tele phone for help, make sure they can find their way, and give details of the group's location and the nature of any injuries.
+Treat any injuries to the best of your ability and make the casualty as warm and comfortable as possible - (NB: Ensure that the other members of the group are also safe and comfortable as it may take a number of hours for help to arrive).